-- Glow in the dark hunt – Time your egg hunt for dusk and use glow in the dark eggs can liven up your egg hunt.
-You could also give children torches to help with their search.
-A great sensory activity that even the youngest children will enjoy.
+Timing your egg hunt for dusk and using glow in the dark eggs can liven up your egg hunt.
+You could also give the children torches to help with their search.
+A lovely sensory activity that even the youngest children will enjoy.

-- Hide puzzle pieces in eggs- Fill empty eggs with different pieces of a jigsaw puzzle is a great way to extend the hunt.
-Children can find their own eggs, and then come together at the end to solve the puzzle – which could even have a secret message on it!
+Filling empty eggs with different pieces of a jigsaw puzzle is a great way to extend the hunt.
+Children can find the eggs, and then come together at the end to solve the puzzle – which could even have a secret message on it!
 Ideal for developing their teamwork and problem-solving skills.

-- Golden eggs- Use a variety of prizes for your Easter egg hunt, you could even include a few special or golden eggs that have bonus prizes.
+Stock up on some chocolate prizes and use these for your Easter egg hunt.
+You could even include a few special or golden eggs that have bonus prizes.
 Make sure these ones are hidden really well.

-- Egg relay- On each egg, write an activity e.g. hop on one leg, walk backwards, skip.
-When children find one of the eggs, they have to keep doing this activity until they find the next one.
+Boost your hunt by writing challenging activities onto each egg.
+Examples could be: hop on one leg, walk backwards, skip etc. When children find one of the eggs, they have to keep doing this activity until they find the next egg.